-On September 12, FTA announced the availability of $6.3 million in competitive grant funds for transit coordination projects that improve access to healthcare.
-The grants will help improve options for people with limited transportation choices and bridge the gap between service providers in the transportation and health sectors.
-Applications are due November 13, 2018.
+On May 22, FTA announced the selection of 37 projects in 37 states for FY2019 Access and Mobility Partnership grants that help improve options for people with limited transportation choices and bridge the gap between service providers in the transportation and health sectors.

 Access and Mobility Partnership Grants seek to improve access to public transportation by building partnerships among health, transportation and other service providers.
 This program provides competitive funding to support innovative projects for the transportation disadvantaged that will improve the coordination of transportation services and non-emergency medical transportation services.
 In 2018, there are two funding opportunities under the initiative: the Innovative Coordinated Access and Mobility (ICAM) Pilot Program and Human Services Coordination Research (HSCR) grants.